Skip to main content

 Veterinary Technology

 The Blinn College District Veterinary Technology Program is a competitive-entry program designed to prepare students to become fully credentialed licensed veterinary technicians (LVTs).
-We offer a traditional, two-year program in which courses and labs are completed on the Bryan Campus, and a blended, three-year program in which lecture courses are completed online and labs are completed on campus.
+We offer a traditional, two-year program in which courses and labs are completed on the Bryan Campus, and a hybrid, three-year program in which lecture courses are completed online and labs are completed on campus.

 Through a collaborative partnership with the Texas A&M University College of Veterinary Medicine & Biomedical Sciences, students in the Veterinary Technology Program receive hands-on training in every aspect of the wide-ranging animal health field.
-Blinn is the only community college that has an agreement in place with Texas A&M University to complete laboratories and clinicals at its Veterinary Medical Teaching Hospital.
+Blinn is the only community college that has an agreement in place with Texas A&M University to complete laboratories and clinical experiences at its Veterinary Medical Teaching Hospital.

 The 60-credit-hour Associate of Applied Science in Veterinary Technology prepares students to complete their licensure exams and earn their Licensed Veterinary Technician status from the Texas Board of Veterinary Medical Examiners.